anandbait/rails_steroids/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-### How to develop a new steroid?
+### How to develop a new steroid recipe?

 The gem comes with a handy tool to scaffold a new steroid.
 You can run `bin/rails_steroids prepare STEROID_NAME`
 This will create a new directory `STEROID_NAME` inside `lib/generators/steroid` containing empty `templates` directory, a `STEROID_NAME_generator.rb` and a `USAGE` file.
 It will also make an entry into `README.md` and array in list method.

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing